 Summer is a time for being busy, enjoying the sunshine, and staying cool.
 The last thing you want to spend all your fun money on food that heats your kitchen.

-Many of these cheap summer meals utilize appliances like outside grills, crock pots, and Instant Pots.
+These cheap summer meals utilize appliances like outside grills, crock pots, and Instant Pots.

-I was boiling pasta for a macaroni salad last week and it raised the temperature in the house an extra 4 degrees on an already hot day.
+I was boiling pasta for a macaroni salad last week, and it raised the temperature in the house an extra 4 degrees on an already hot day.

-Running your oven or stove in the summer heats up your house and will cost you extra money to cool it.
+Running your oven or stove in the summer heats your house and will cost you extra money to cool it.
 Why not utilize some of the appliances you may already have that won’t

 The Instant Pot For Summer Cooking